Loading data from YDB to Yandex Managed Service for ClickHouse® using Yandex Data Transfer

 Create a Managed Service for YDB database named

-Create a Managed Service for ClickHouse® cluster with publicly accessible hosts and the following settings:
+Create a Managed Service for ClickHouse® cluster of any suitable configuration with publicly accessible hosts and the following settings:

 - DB name: